besure94/scrabble/README.md

   * property for player's number of tiles
   * property for player turn
   * property for the first tile each player draws to determine who goes first
+  * property for player choice, since they can choose to place tiles, exchange, or pass

+### Stretch Goals

+* Expand game to allow 3 or 4 players.
+* Implement Wordnik API to validate Scrabble words.
+* CSS Animations
+* Build computer opponent.